-Each fall, the Center will complete enrollment records.
-Some forms must be updated every year.
+Each fall, the Center will complete an audit of enrollment records.
+At the conclusion of this audit, families will be notified if anything needs to be updated.
+Some forms must be updated every year, including the Emergency Contact and Medical Consent form.